Marriageable age: Classical Antiquity

-In ancient Israel, men twenty years old and older would become warriors and when they would get married, they would get one year leave of absence to be with their wife.
+In ancient Israel men twenty years old and older would become warriors and when they get married they would get one year leave of absence to be with their wife.

-Before the end of Second Temple Judaism, Rabbis set the age of marriage for every Israelite at 18 years old.
-Women were expected to marry by 20 years old and men were expected to marry by 24 years old.

-In late antiquity, males and females were expected to be married by 20 years old in teenage marriage.
-Rabbis estimated the age of maturity from about the beginning of the thirteenth year with women and about the beginning of the fourteenth year with men.
+Rabbis estimated the age of maturity from about the beginning of the thirteenth year for women and about the beginning of the fourteenth year for men.

 On the practice of Levirate marriage, the Talmud advised against a large age gap between a man and his brother's widow.
-A younger woman marrying a significantly older man, however, is especially problematic: marrying one's young daughter to an old man was declared, by the Sanhedrin, as reprehensible as forcing her into prostitution.
+A younger woman marrying a significantly older man, however, is especially problematic: marrying one's young daughter to an old man was declared by the Sanhedrin as reprehensible as forcing her into prostitution.

 Post-Classical period

 In Rabbinic Judaism, males cannot consent to marriage until they reach the age of 13 years and a day and have undergone puberty and females cannot consent to marriage until they reach the age of 12 years and a day and have undergone puberty.
 Males and females are considered minors until the age of twenty.
 After twenty, males are not considered adults if they show signs of impotence.
 If males show no signs of puberty or do show impotence, they automatically become adults by age 35 and can marry.
 Marriage involved a double ceremony, which included the formal betrothal and wedding rites.

 The minimum age for marriage was 13 years old for males and 12 years old for females but formal betrothal could take place before that and often did.
 Talmud advises males to get married at 18 years old or between 16 years old and 24 years old.

 A ketannah (literally meaning "little [one]") was any girl between the age of 3 years and that of 12 years plus one day; she was subject to her father's authority, and he could arrange a marriage for her without her agreement, and that marriage remains binding even after reaching the age of maturity.
 If a girl was orphaned from her father, or she was married by his authority and subsequently divorced, she, her mother, or her brother could marry her in a quasi-binding fashion.
 Until the age of maturity, she could annul the marriage retroactively.
 After reaching the age of maturity, intercourse with her husband renders her officially married.

-Modern period

-Jewish people follow the law of the land that they live in.
-In modern Israel, the general age for marriage is 18 years old for males and females but with judicial consent 16 year old males and females can marry.